chrt-io/blog/_posts/2021-02-16-how-does-a-chrt-should-look-like.md

 #### Luckily the wilderness 🦁 is not that wild 🐱.

-There are examples of inspiring beautiful neat and crips charts.
-Datawrapper
+There are examples libraries and tools to generate inspiring beautiful neat and crips charts.
+One of our preferred tool is [Datawrapper](https://www.datawrapper.de/).
+Leading publications build charts with it.
+Datawrapper won't let you disappointed: the charts are beautifil, neat and easy to read - and they follow the best practices.
+In a way I would say they are _opinionated charts_: they let you customize almost everything without destroying years of research in data visualization with some questionably designed chart element (axis titles, annotations, labels...)

+This doesn't quite often happens with chart libraries, historically you can do almost everything.